cmu-sei/pharos/INSTALL.md

 ```
 $ docker build --build-arg NCPU=4 -t seipharos/pharos .
 ```

 where 4 is the number of cores you wish to use for building.
-You should probably use 1 unless you have a lot of RAM.
+Using more than one processor consumes more RAM.
+For small numbers of CPUs (1-4) you should probably have 4GiB of RAM per CPU.
+For larger numbers of CPUs (>16) about 1Gib of RAM per CPU should be sufficient.

 You can then run the container using the same `docker run` command as above.